Setting up my JVC XP 731

 You'll find more info on the basic setup on the corresponding pages on TuxMobil.

-With Debian Squeeze, everything should run out of the box.
+With Debian Wheezy (or Squeeze, or Jessie), everything should run out of the box.
 If you want to run X servers older than 7.3, you will probably want to refer to an older version of this page.

 ACPI -- sleep, wake up, hotkey